musheeza018/fluxwebsite/content/en/flux/use-cases/gh-actions-manifest-generation.md

 #### More Advanced Secrets Usage

 The use of KMS as opposed to in-cluster GPG keys with SOPS is left as an exercise for the reader.
-The basics of KMS with various cloud providers is covered in more depth by the [Mozilla SOPS][using various cloud providers] guide.
+The basics of KMS with various cloud providers is covered in more depth by the [Mozilla SOPS][/flux/guides/mozilla-sops/#using-various-cloud-providers/] guide.

 Another scenario we considered, but rejected for these examples, requires to decrypt and then re-encrypt SOPS secrets, for use with the `secretGenerator` feature of Kustomize.
 This workflow is not supported here for reasons already explained.